 Manually allows the engine to run at its high idle speed controlled by the governor or at the factory set low idle speed.
-When welding, using air compressor or using auxiliary power the speed control lever must be in the "RUN" position.
-To reduce the engine to low idle speed when not welding, not using the compressor or not using auxiliary power place the speed control lever in the "IDLE" position notch.
+When welding or using auxiliary power the speed control lever must be in the "RUN" position.
+To reduce the engine to low idle speed when not welding or not using auxiliary power place the speed control lever in the "IDLE" position notch.